PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 independent producer and consumer map builds.
 The legacy lowerer function remains a compatibility wrapper around the same implementation.

+The contiguous generic QKV bridge tail is registered as one ordered group at all three production positions. `layout.qkv_shared_pretranspose` (priority 10) hoists three sibling Slice branches behind one NHWC-to-NCHW transpose;
+`layout.qkv_weighted_sum_bridge` (priority 20) then moves the weighted Sum tail back to NHWC.
+Both passes use the same ModelIRGraphIndex and LayoutState, perform indexed input mutation and structural remove/insert operations, and prune layouts with tensors.
+Their state-level guards inspect the exact local producer/consumer topology before taking a transactional snapshot.
+A broader single model-only scan still avoids constructing state when neither Slice nor weighted-Sum capability is present.
+The four earlier QKV canonicalization steps remain outside this group until their own indexed migration is complete.

 Generic structural deduplication lives in `passes/graph_cleanup.py`.
 Duplicate Transpose fan-out cleanup uses one `ModelIRGraphIndex`, rewires only indexed consumers through the lineage-aware bulk input replacement helper, and removes